alifiroozi80/CKA/CKA/README.md

 `Pod Network IP Address Range` should not overlap with `Node IP Address Range` --> `VPC IP != Nodes IP`

 * the default range that Weave Net would like to use is `10.32.0.0/12` - a **12-bit prefix**, where all addresses start with the bit pattern `000010100010`, or in decimal everything from `10.32.0.0` through `10.47.255.255`.

+* Before installing Weave Net, you should make sure the following ports are not blocked by your firewall: `TCP 6783` and `UDP 6783/6784`.
+For more details, see the [docs](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/).

 * Master
   ```shell